8 Habits Doctors Use to Avoid Colds and Flu

 iStock/Eva Katalin Kondoros

 You probably don’t even realize how many germs live in and around your workstation.
-When people eat at their desk, they tend to keep working through lunch, touching their keyboards, phones, and other contaminated surfaces in between bites.
-Use your lunch hour as a chance to take a true break from work—or at least sneak off long enough to eat your lunch away from your desk.
+When people eat at a desk, they tend to keep working through lunch, touching their keyboards, phones, and other contaminated surfaces in between bites, passing the germs from their desk to their mouth, says Michele Neil-Sherwood, DO, founder of the Functional Medical Institute in Tulsa, Oklahoma.
+Use your lunch hour as a chance to take a true break from work—or at least sneak off long enough to eat your lunch away from your desk, she suggests.

 They move more